Fees and funding

 Funding is available from the Economic and Social Research Council (ESRC) for students to pursue postgraduate study through a master's (one year) leading into a PhD (three years).
 This is referred to as a 1+3 programme.
 It requires a project proposal as part of the application.
 Information is available on the website of the North-West Social Science Doctoral Training Partnership:

 Funding for UK/EU applicants only

-The best source of funding comes from the Economic and Social Research Council (ESRC), this requires you to complete a separate application to your main University application and is usually the earliest deadline.
-Ideally, you should be in possession of or expecting a Distinction at Masters level.
+Applicants to HCRI are considered under the ‘Development and Humanitarianism in an Unequal World’ pathway of the Economic and Social Research Council (ESRC).
+Applying for an ESRC studentship requires you to complete a separate application to your main University application.
+Ideally, you should have or be expecting a Distinction at master's level.

 Funding for applicants of any nationality